 - Mold.
 You can expect to find mold in your home in moist, damp areas or in places with poor ventilation.
 According to the Mayo Clinic, mold spores can trigger asthma attacks and lung infections in people with chronic respiratory disease.
 To eliminate mold from your home maintain a consistent cleaning schedule.
 Also, you should always,thoroughly dry carpet, drywall, and insulation.
 Discard any that was left wet for two or more days—this is a breeding ground for mold spores.
 Always ensure your home is well-ventilated.

 - Flooding.
 Water can wreak havoc on your home.
 Over the past 20 years, flooding disasters affected more than 2.3 billion people.
 Floodwater causes damage to a home’s foundation, insulation, drywall, flooring, and electrical systems.
 To prepare for water damage, direct rain gutters away from the house, set up barriers, and purchase insurance if you live in a high-flood area.
 A cracked foundation repair might be needed if you do suffer damage to the foundation due to flooding.
 Other damage due to natural disasters can be averted with a residential foundation repair.
+You may want to ask for a Lime Stabilization service to improve your soil quality and your home’s foundation.

 - Fireplaces.
 Whether it’s wood, gas, or electric, there are a number of potential hazards your fireplace holds.
 Gas fireplaces are particularly dangerous in the home—especially for children.
 They can increase levels of carbon monoxide in the house and can increase the chance for burns.
 There are a few tips for keeping safe around your gas fireplace.
 Installing barriers, turning the fireplace off, and monitoring your children around the fireplace decreases the chance of your children harming themselves.